project-chip/connectedhomeip/src/android/CHIPTool/README.md

     (Eventually hoping to not have to include this .so, but that needs some more tweaking of the Android automake build rules.
 Include it in the interim to be able to build the Android app).

+7. 'Gradle sync' the Android project and run.